1 - Will your trap test fire?

 8 - Are there other food sources?

 Rats are incredibly smart, and will always look for the safest and easiest food source.
 This means your trap needs to be the most appealing food available to lure them in.
-Competing food sources are sometimes difficult to remove, but a little clean up will mean your trap performs much better.
+Competing food sources are sometimes difficult to remove, but a little clean up will mean your traps performance is far more effective.
 One of our customers, Melissa experienced this with her compost bin, you can check it out here.

 9 - Is your ALP activated?